Healthcare in Tripura: Public and private sectors

 National Family Health Survey-3 revealed that 20% of the residents of Tripura do not generally use government health facilities, and prefers private medical sector.
-This is overwhelmingly less compared to the national level, where 65.6% do not rely on government facilities.
-As with the average of India, Tripura residents also cite poor quality of care as the most frequent reason for non-reliance over public health sector.
+This is overwhelmingly less compare VERY VERY poor quality of care as the most frequent reason for non-reliance over public health sector.
 Other reasons include distance of the public sector facility, long waiting time, and inconvenient hours of operation.